 31 of 36

-Use these free printable ESP cards from Psychic Science to test your guests' "connection" with one another.
+Use these free printable ESP cards to test your guests' "connection" with one another.
 One person should draw cards from the deck while another attempts to guess what the cards are.
 This is a great low-key Halloween party game that can be set up in a corner, so guests can play when they want.

 32 of 36